 Antioxidants.
 From athletic performance and anti-aging to heart disease prevention and cancer treatment, antioxidants are touted as key components to fighting disease and optimizing wellness.
-Once considered the “fountain of youth”, these powerful, free radical fighting nutrients truly are amazing.
-They fight oxidative stress, a process that leads to cellular degradation and even cell death.
+Once considered the “fountain of youth,” these powerful, free radical fighting nutrients truly are amazing.
+They fight oxidative stress, which leads to cellular degradation and cell death.

-Following their discovery, antioxidant supplements quickly found their way into endurance sports, and have been a mainstay supplement ever since.
-They are touted for their anti-inflammatory effects in athletes, their ability to offset free radicals, and aid in recovering from training sessions.
+Following their discovery, antioxidant supplements quickly found their way into endurance sports and have been a mainstay supplement ever since.
+They are touted for their anti-inflammatory effects on athletes, their ability to offset free radicals, and their aid in recovering from training sessions.
 There is a large body of research on antioxidants for endurance athletes.
 The conclusions are nothing short of…well, completely confusing.

 And so, I figured I’d write a post covering a few important points about antioxidants as they relate to endurance athletes.
-But first, some fun facts about antioxidants…
+But first, here are some fun facts about antioxidants…

 Antioxidants are most abundant in nature in fruits and vegetables.
-Antioxidant is a generic term for a nutrient or organic chemical that combats oxidative stress.
-There are many different antioxidants, and several different “types”.
+The antioxidant is a generic term for a nutrient or organic chemical that combats oxidative stress.
+There are many different antioxidants and several different “types.”
 Three major types are micronutrients, enzymes, and phytochemicals (which include polyphenols).
-Well known micronutrient antioxidants include vitamins A, C, and E, and CoQ10.
+Well-known micronutrient antioxidants include vitamins A, C, and E and CoQ10.
 Many enzyme and phytochemical antioxidants are unnamed.
 Thousands of different ones have been identified, and thousands more are thought to exist.
-These too are found abundantly in fruits and vegetables.
+These, too, are found abundantly in fruits and vegetables.

-And now for some important notes about antioxidants as they relate to endurance athletes…
+And now for some important notes about antioxidants relating to endurance athletes…

-I have made the comment in past posts that I believe we will one day find out that the enzymes and phytonutrients present alongside antioxidants in nature are integral to making certain nutrients absorbable and useful to their full potential.
-Most supplements do not contain the enzymes and phytonutrients, which are often lost in processing.
-A couple recent studies came to this conclusion.
-In one study, supplemental vitamins C and E showed no reduction in markers of oxidative DNA damage, however the authors found that in those individuals studied that had a higher intake of fruits and vegetables, decreased oxidative DNA damage was noted.
-In the other study, researchers studied the effects of a powdered fruit/vegetable juice concentrate versus supplemental vitamins C and E. They found that although the powdered juice concentrate had much less vitamins C and E, the antioxidant effects were significantly greater.
-They concluded this to be related to phytonutrients, which remain present in some powdered fruit/vege juice concentrates and whole food supplements (Cancer Epidemiol Biomarkers Prev 2000; 9(7): 647-52 and Med Sci Sports Exerc 2006; 38:6, pp1098-1105).
+I have commented on past posts that I believe we will one day find out that the enzymes and phytonutrients alongside natural antioxidants are integral to making certain nutrients absorbable and useful to their full potential.
+Most supplements do not contain the enzymes and phytonutrients, often lost in processing.
+A couple of recent studies came to this conclusion.
+In one study, supplemental vitamins C and E showed no reduction in markers of oxidative DNA damage.
+However, the authors found that in those individuals studied that had a higher intake of fruits and vegetables, decreased oxidative DNA damage was noted.
+In the other study, researchers studied the effects of a powdered fruit/vegetable juice concentrate versus supplemental vitamins C and E. They found that although the powdered juice concentrate had much fewer vitamins C and E, the antioxidant effects were significantly greater.
+They concluded this to be related to phytonutrients, which remain present in some powdered fruit/veggie juice concentrates and whole food supplements (Cancer Epidemiol Biomarkers Prev 2000; 9(7): 647-52 and Med Sci Sports Exerc 2006; 38:6, pp1098-1105).

-So, in summary, yes, supplementing antioxidants appears to be beneficial, however the form of the supplement matters.
+So, in summary, supplementing antioxidants appears to be beneficial; however, the form of the supplement matters.
 Research continues to support combination antioxidant supplements, such as those containing a combination of vitamins A, C, E, and selenium.
-However, powder or whole food supplemental forms of antioxidants appear to be superior.
-But, the most effective form is through eating lots of fruits and vegetables.
-The key in supplementing is to keep it in moderation.
-Unfortunately, we don’t know how much is too much yet, hopefully this will be established soon.
+However, powder or whole-food supplemental forms of antioxidants appear to be superior.
+But, the most effective form is eating lots of fruits and vegetables.
+The key to supplementing is to keep it in moderation.
+Unfortunately, we don’t know how much is too much yet.
+Hopefully, this will be established soon.

-My recommendation, get a Vitamix (or akin) and fill it with fruits and veges of many different colors each day.
+I recommend getting a Vitamix (or akin) and filling it with fruits and veggies of many different colors daily.
 Have a fruit smoothie for breakfast.
 Eat lots of salads.
-Do these things and you will get plenty of unadulterated, wonderfully bioavailable antioxidants that are partnered with their enhancing phytonutrients and enzymes.
-If you just can’t make this happen, reach for the supplements (of the type mentioned above), because they do appear to work, just keep it in moderation by sticking to the recommendations on the bottles.
+Do these things, and you will get plenty of unadulterated, wonderfully bioavailable antioxidants partnered with their enhancing phytonutrients and enzymes.
+If you can’t make this happen, reach for the supplements (of the type mentioned above), because they do appear to work; just keep it in moderation by sticking to the recommendations on the bottles.